Chad Gaudin: Oakland Athletics (second stint)

-Return to New York
+New York Yankees (second stint)

-On May 26, 2010 Gaudin was re-signed by the Yankees.
+On May 26, 2010, Gaudin re-signed with the Yankees to serve as a long reliever while Alfredo Aceves remained on the disabled list.
 He pitched in 30 games with a 1-2 record and a 4.50 ERA.
-On November 2, 2010 Gaudin was outrighted to the minor leagues and elected free agency.
+Gaudin was ultimately left off the Yankees playoff roster.
+On November 2, he was outrighted to the minor leagues and elected free agency.

 Washington Nationals

 On December 17, Gaudin signed a minor-league contract with the Washington Nationals.
-He made 10 appearances for the Nationals, recording 6.48 ERA in 8 1/3 innings before being designated for assignment on July 19, 2011.
-He was released on July 21.
+He was included on the team's opening day roster.
+Gaudin made 10 appearances for the Nationals, recording a 6.48 ERA in 8 1/3 innings before hitting the disabled list with shoulder inflammation on April 27.
+He was designated for assignment on July 19 and released on July 21.

-Toronto Blue Jays
+Toronto Blue Jays (second stint)

 Gaudin signed a minor league contract with the Toronto Blue Jays on August 5.
-He was 2-3 with a 6.14 ERA for the AAA Las Vegas 51s.
+He went 2–3 with a 6.14 ERA in six starts for the Las Vegas 51s in Triple-A. He elected free agency on November 2.

 Miami Marlins

-On January 4, 2012, Gaudin signed a minor league contract with the Miami Marlins.
-The next day, he received an invitation to spring training by the Marlins.
-Gaudin was used as a long reliever.
-He finished the year with 69.1 innings pitched, a 4.54 ERA, a 1.41 WHIP, and 57 strikeouts.
+On January 4, 2012, Gaudin signed a minor league contract with the Miami Marlins and received an invite to spring training.
+He was included on the team's opening day roster and spent the year in the bullpen as the team's long reliever.
+He finished the year with a 4.45 ERA in 69.1 innings across 46 appearances.
+He became a free agent after the season.

 San Francisco Giants

 Gaudin signed a minor league deal with the San Francisco Giants on December 13, 2012.
 On March 26, 2013, it was reported that Gaudin had his contract purchased and had been added to the Major League roster as the final piece of the bullpen.
 The San Jose Mercury News reported that "Gaudin will be the long man and a swing man of sorts, capable of pitching several innings at a time or even spot-starting."

-Gaudin pitched out of the bullpen most of the season, while also making 12 starts for the Giants.
-His record finished at 5-2 and a 3.06 ERA, the lowest of his career.
-He struck out 88 batters in 97 innings.
+Gaudin pitched to a 2.05 ERA in 30.2 innings out of the bullpen through the end of May.
+He was then put into the rotation to replace an injured Ryan Vogelsong.
+After four starts in June, Gaudin was placed on the disabled list after he was hit in the elbow with a batted ball on June 20.
+His season ended prematurely when he was again placed on the disabled list on August 20 with carpal tunnel syndrome.
+Overall, he made 12 starts for the Giants, finishing with a 5–2 record and 3.06 ERA, while striking out 88 batters in 97 innings.

 Philadelphia Phillies

 Gaudin signed a minor league deal with the Philadelphia Phillies on January 21, 2014.
 The Phillies released him on February 13 when he failed a physical.
+Gaudin underwent a procedure to relieve pressure on a nerve in his neck and missed the entire 2014 season.